 Decision trees

 Decision trees are a widely used models for classification and regression tasks.
 Essentially, they learn a hierarchy of “if-else” questions, leading to a decision.
 These questions are similar to the questions you might ask in a game of twenty questions.
 Imagine you want to distinguish between the following four animals: bears, hawks, penguins and dolphins.
 Your goal is to get to the right answer b] asking as few if-else questions as possible.
+You might start off by asking whether the animal has feathers, a question that narrows down your possible animals to just two animals.
+If the answer is yes, you can ask another question that could help you distinguish

 between hawks and penguins.
 For example, you could ask whether or not the animal can fly.
 If the animal doesn’t have feathers, your possible animal choices are dolphins and bears, and you will need to ask a question to distinguish between these two animals, for example, asking whether the animal has fins.